Lovinoes/website/web/docs/panel/features/server/network/allocations.md

 ::: info
 The pool allocations are drawn from is defined per node by admins, under the node's [Allocations tab](../../admin/nodes.md#allocations).
 See [Setting up Allocations](../../../../wings/next-steps/setting-up-allocations.md).
 :::

+With `allocations.delete`, select several allocations (checkboxes, drag, or `Ctrl+A`) and **Remove** them after one confirmation.
+The primary allocation is skipped.
+Each action reports how many items it changed, skipped or failed in a toast.